kizunanocoin/docs/docs/integration-guides/key-management.md

 ## Seeds

 ### Hex Seed
-Nano's private key(s) have been traditionally derived from a 64 character, uppercase hexadecimal string (0-9A-F).
+KIZUNANO COIN's private key(s) have been traditionally derived from a 64 character, uppercase hexadecimal string (0-9A-F).
 This is currently the more popular form of seed supported by a variety of services and wallets.
 Additional details available in [The Basics guide](/integration-guides/the-basics/#seed).

 ### Mnemonic Seed
-Nano's private key(s) from mnemonic derivation follows the BIP[39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)/[44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) standard.
+KIZUNANO COIN's private key(s) from mnemonic derivation follows the BIP[39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)/[44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) standard.
 Only hardened paths are defined.
-Nano's [coin-type](https://github.com/satoshilabs/slips/blob/master/slip-0044.md) is 165' (0x800000a5)
+KIZUNANO COIN's [coin-type](https://github.com/satoshilabs/slips/blob/master/slip-0044.md) is 165' (0x800000a5)

 `44'/165'/0'` derives the first private key, `44'/165'/1'` derives the second private key, and so on.

 The BIP39 seed modifier "ed25519 seed" is used which makes wallets compatible with each other.
-This was chosen due to it being used by the Ledger Nano implementation.
+This was chosen due to it being used by the Ledger KIZUNANO COIN implementation.

 #### Demo Examples